The-Wishlist-Co/shopify-integration/docs/installation.md

 ![Shopify API credentials](assets/shopify-api-credentials.png)

-The Wishlist Co needs four things to complete your installation — the domain for your shopify store, and the three values available from this API credentials screen.
+The Wishlist Co needs four things to complete your installation — the domain for your Shopify store, and the three values available from this API credentials screen.

 ### Store domain